-For those that came here for the quick answer and/or can’t stomach enduring my meandering dribble, it’s “NO”, now get out of ‘ere.
-But for those that do…
+For those that came here for the quick answer and/or can’t stomach enduring my meandering dribble, the answer is, “no, your landlord can’t evict you because you asked for repairs”

 An article titled “‘Revenge evictions’ soaring warns charity” over at localgov.co.uk says the following: